cftang9/GOF-PQD/README.md

-# GOFforPQD
+# Nonparametric Goodness-of-fit Tests for Positive Quadrant Dependence

-Here we provide numerical illustrations with R codes for the paper "Goodness-of-fit test for Positive Quadrant Dependence."
+Here we provide numerical illustrations with R codes for the paper "Goodness-of-fit Test for Positive Quadrant Dependence."
 In addition, all the numerical results in the paper can be reproduced by using the codes provided here.

 ## R Code Demonstration